AmirMehr/MaterialNotify/README.md

 # MaterialNotify
-An ultra super lightweight material notification with Javascript(JQuery) and css.
+An ultra super lightweight material notification with Javascript(JQuery) and CSS.<br/>
+In android I love to use snackbar, now I made something like that in HTML.

 <a href="https://codepen.io/AmirMhr/pen/ZELJBVR">Demo</a>